|

 things in order to take products to market, I like these period images, roughly 4,000

 of them, because their warts are transparent.
 Some of the stories are really boring.
 True that.
-Were I able to interview victims and other participants, their stories could be made more entertaining, as would more information or a willingness on my part to speculate about how they might have felt, the possible circumstances of their lives, etc. I sometimes go down the Guessing Path a short distance but try to limit such excursions and flag them accordingly.
+Were I able to interview victims and other participants, their stories might be more entertaining, as would more information or a willingness on my part to speculate about how they might have felt, the possible circumstances of their lives, etc. I sometimes go down the Guessing Path a short distance but try to limit such excursions and flag them accordingly.
 Iroquois Theater victims and their families were subjected to inaccuracy and misrepresentation in 1903/4 and for over a century thereafter.
 One goal of this project is to create a foundation of information about these folks that corrects those errors.
-A kind of respectful reset.
+A respectful reset.
 Tribute?

-I strive to pay tribute to victims,
+I have striven to pay tribute to victims,

 survivors and their descendants by providing the